 Everyone knows that marketing is disruptive—it’s meant to be.
 It’s designed to pull you away from whatever you’re doing, and distract you with a solution to your problems.
 It’s powerful, but can sometimes rub people the wrong way (if it’s not done well).
-SEO, though?
+Search Engine Optimization (SEO), though?
 It’s about the only marketing tactic that’s designed to offer value before asking you to take an action.
 It’s used to help people find what they’re already looking for.

 Before we get into our nonprofit tips, let’s look at the main factors that impact your local SEO rankings in the first place: trust, distance, relevance, and prominence.

-How trustworthy is your business—not to people, but to Google?
-This will be determined by things like customer reviews and how many high-authority websites link to your website.
+How trustworthy is your nonprofit—not to people, but to Google?
+This will be determined by things like donor reviews and how many high-authority websites link to your website.

 In terms of optimizing your local SEO, this one’s hard to change.
-But how close your business is to whoever’s searching for your services will impact how you’re ranked in the results.
+But how close your nonprofit is to whoever’s searching for your services will impact how you’re ranked in the results.

 How well does your nonprofit match the search term someone’s using?
 Making sure that your website (specifically the copy) clearly conveys what kind of organization you are and what your mission is will go a long way in helping people find you.